particle-iot/docs/src/content/reference/device-os/firmware.md

 RTL872x platform (P2, Photon 2): You can stop the watchdog after starting it.

-nRF52 platform (Boron, B Series SoM, Argon, Tracker SoM): `stop()` is not available due to hardware limitations.
+nRF52 platform (Boron, B-Series SoM, Argon, Tracker SoM): `stop()` is not available due to hardware limitations.

 For maximum compatibility across devices, you should design your watchdog configuration to avoid having to stop the watchdog.